LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl-mfc-shared/reference/cfiletimespan-class.md

 ### <a name="return-value"></a>Valeur de retour

-Retourne la mise à jour `CFileTimeSpan` objet.
+Retourne l’objet `CFileTimeSpan` mis à jour.

 ##  <a name="operator_eq_eq"></a>  CFileTimeSpan::operator ==